Zürich thaler

+Overview

-Such Taler were minted in Zürich during the 16th to 18th centuries, with Talers, Doppeltaler and halbe Taler, first minted in Zürich in the 16th century.
+Taler were minted in Zürich during the 16th to 18th centuries, with Talers, Doppeltaler and halbe Taler, first minted in Zürich in the 16th century.
 First dated coins are Guilders minted in 1512.
 Taler coins consisted of 27 to 28 grams of silver, with a diameter of 39 to 43 mm.

 The currency used in the 18th century was a thaler worth 1/11 of a Cologne mark and a gulden worth 1/22 of a Cologne mark.
 The Gulden was divided into 40 schilling or 60 kreuzer.
 The French silver écu was valued at 21/2 gulden.